ProteoWiki/SMWParent/README.md

 ## Usage

-* {{#SMWParent:FULLPAGENAME|PARENTTYPE/PARENTLEVEL|link}}
+* {{#SMWParent:FULLPAGENAME|PARENT_TYPE/PARENT_LEVEL|link}}

+Params:

-** 1st parameter: If FULLPAGENAME is skipped, current page is used ** 2nd parameter: Which parent type to retrieve, or up to which level arrive ** 3rd parameter: If input is 'link', resulting pages are shown as links instead of as text.
+- If FULLPAGENAME is skipped, current page is used
+- PARENT_TYPE to retrieve, or alternately up to which level PARENT_LEVEL to reach
+- If input is 'link', resulting pages are shown as links instead of as text.